sifathsaleem/cinepro-project/README.md

 - React Router for page navigation
 - Custom hooks for data fetching
 - TMDB API for live movie data
-- CSS for styling and theming
+- Tailwind for styling and theming
 - Skeleton loading for smooth UX
 - Netlify for deployment